The Historical Construction of Body Norms

 • more accurate interpretation of naturism

-• improved clarity in public and policy discussions
+• improved clarity in public discourse

 9. Implications for Policy and Governance